krissl94/kernel/README.md

 # kernel

-In order to make the project, just type "make" in the directory.
+In order to make the project, just run:
+> make

 To add it to your kernel, run: sudo insmod driver_module.ko

-Then, to clean the directory, run: make clean
+Then, to clean the directory, run:
+> make clean

 We still need to make a wrapper for controlling the leds, but for now this works:
 > sudo su

 > echo 1 1 1 > /sys/gpiodriver/leds